kradecki/infa/README.md

 # infa

-infa is the missing link between Informatica Platform and Python.
-It creates a wrapper around Informatica's Command Line Tools and handles the communication to and output from the tools.
+**_infa_** is the missing link between Informatica platform and Python.
+It creates a wrapper around Informatica's Command Line Tools (pmrep, pmcmd, infacmd) and handles the communication to and output from those tools.

 Why use infa?
-* no native Python support provided by Informatica itself
+* no native Python API provided by Informatica itself
 * native command line tools are user focused and provide an output which is difficult to parse
-* infa focuses on API: output is provided in a machine friendly way (i.e. lists)
+* _infa_ focuses on API: output is provided in a machine friendly way (i.e. lists)
 * easy to grasp for seasoned Informatica developers and administrators

 ## Requirements

 * Python 2.x (at least 2.6.6)
 * Informatica command line tools installed on the same machine
-* Linux
+* Curretly implemented for and testet on Linux

 ## Usage

 Each Informatica command line tool is implemented as a Python class and the tool specific commands are designed as class methods.
 The following example compares the usage of the pmrep command line tool and the Pmrep class.

+Shell:
 ```sh
 # Connect to Informatica Repository
 $ /opt/informatica/9.6.1/server/bin/pmrep Connect -r Repository_Name -h localhost -o 6005 -n admin -x secret_password